Functional Renormalization Group Approach for Signal Detection: Motivations and outline

 In terms of the original distribution $p[\Phi]$ this corresponds to a coarse-graining, and the coarse grained field:

 which induce an effective distribution $\tilde{p}[\psi]$:

 where $\prod_{\vec{p}}\,[d\phi(\vec{p}\,)]$ denotes the path integral measure.

 Figure \ref{fig3} (on the left) shows the typical shape of the distribution $\tilde{\rho}$ for $d=5$ and $d=3$.
 On the right side of the figure we show the same region of the spectrum for degrees of freedom labelled with the eigenvalues of the free propagator $\hat{H}_0^{-1}$, corresponding to the density $\tilde{\mu}(1/E^2):=\tilde{\rho}(1/E^2)/(E^2)^2$.
 The figure have to be compared with Figures \ref{fig1} and \ref{fig2}.
 Hence, one can almost say that, regarding the power counting, the intrinsic ability of couplings to survive along the RG flow depends on the shape of the distribution (which depends on $d$) and indirectly on the background space dimension.
 In other words, the shape of the distribution $\tilde{\rho}$ -- i.e. the (free) energy density spectrum of particles filling the space $\mathbb{R}^d$ -- decides essentially if interactions are relevant or not in the vicinity of the Gaussian region.
-Hence, varying the dimension, the shape of the distribution change, as well as the large scale description of the considered field.
+Hence, varying the dimension, the shape of the distribution change, as well as the large scale description of the considered field\footnote{This argument assume that the form of the interactions is fixed, as well as the underlying locality principle used to construct them.}.

 From that standpoint, ordinary field theory provides an explicit example of a situation where RG may extract relevant features for degrees of freedom associated with a continuous spectrum.
 One could even go further by imagining a situation where the effective dimension of the background space would depend on the energy scale, and the shape of the spectrum would thus change along with the flow.
 This situation is quite similar to the one of the continuous spectra that we mentioned above in Figure \ref{fig1} and \ref{fig2}, which are not power laws globally and stress the point of view adopted in this paper.